-Oreocharis arachnoidea was introduced into cultivation only in the early 1990s, but since has been quite widely distributed.
-It is notable for the extremely fimbriate calyx, which gives the appearance of a wooly spider’s web (hence the “arachnoidea”).
+Ornithoboea arachnoidea was introduced into cultivation only in the early 1990s, but since has been quite widely distributed.
+It is notable for the covering of most plant parts, aside from the flowers, with arachnoid hairs (spider web- or felt-like).
+These are often most abundant on flower stems and the backs of the calyces, resulting in a woolly effect in flower clusters.
 The tiny lavender flowers have a distinctly orchid-like appearance.

-This plant was awarded as “Best New Introduction” at the AGGS Convention in Baltimore in 1991.
-Jim Roberts, who grew this specimen, reports that the plant prefers high humidity and low light, and in those conditions the leaves are covered in fine white hairs.
-With lower humidity (under which this plant was grown) the hairs on the leaves are less prominent.
+Growers report that the plant prefers high humidity and low light, and in these conditions the leaves are covered in fine white hairs.
+With lower humidity the hairs on the leaves are less prominent.